Simple and accurate approximations to the Riemann zeta function: Deriving the approximations and computing and

 Now we can prove Proposition \ref{prop:P_m}.
-Since $H(y)$ is an even function (see \eqref{eqn:Mordell_integral}), the numbers $\mu_k=H(y_k)$ satisfy $\mu_k=\mu_{4p+1-k}$ for $0\le k \le 4p+1$.
-Using this fact and the well-known representation of orthogonal polynomials as determinants, we obtain
+Since $H(y)$ is an even function (see \eqref{eqn:Mordell_integral}), the moments satisfy $\mu_{p,k}=\mu_{p,4p+1-k}$ for $0\le k \le 4p+1$.
+Using this fact and the well-known representation of orthogonal polynomials as determinants (see formula (2.2) in \cite{MARCELLAN2001}), we obtain

 for some constant $C$.
-For $k=0,1,\dots,m$ we denote by $A_k$ the submatrix obtained from the matrix in \eqref{eqn:P_m_determinant} by removing the last row and $(k+1)$-st column.
+In the above formula, we used the simplified notation $\mu_k=\mu_{p,k}$.
+For $k=0,1,\dots,m$ we denote by $A_k$ the submatrix obtained from the matrix in \eqref{eqn:P_m_determinant} by removing the last row and the $(k+1)$-st column.
 Performing Laplace expansion along the last row, we obtain